lilith0001/fextra_scraper/README.md

 Each armor piece dictionary contains its stats (skill levels, decoration slots)

 # usage
-run the following command in the same directory as this notebook to download the site for processing.
+Run the following command in the same directory as this notebook to download the site for processing.
 *warning* it will take ~25 minutes to download.
+You can choose to simply load my example_output.json.
+There is an example for this in the notebook.
 `wget -r https://monsterhunterrise.wiki.fextralife.com/Armor+Sets`
-then, you can just go through the notebook cells.
+Then, you can just go through the notebook cells.